ExtremePro11299/CMD-networking-tool/README.md

 ---
-Supported OS: Windows NT or newer
 Required disk space: 28KB
 Required RAM space: 50MB
 ---
+Supported operating systems:
+- Windows NT*
+- OS/2 (compatibility not confirmed)
+- ArcaOS (compatibility not confirmed)
+- ReactOS (compatibility not confirmed)

+*All windows operating systems from Windows NT 3.1 to Windows 11

 All of these commands are built-in to windows by default.
 This tool arranges the networking